ddkoin/DDKCoinExplorer/README.md

 # DDKExplorer
-Describe brief description about ETP here
+Describe brief description about DDK Explorer here

 ## Prerequisite for DDK Explorer system
-This sections provides details on what you need install on your system in order to run ETP.
+This sections provides details on what you need install on your system in order to run Explorer.

 - ### Supported Plateforms:
 ```